-A cyclist’s body faces the most demanding nutrition requirements in all of endurance sport because cycling physiology is so unique.
+A cyclist’s body faces the most demanding nutrition requirements out of all endurance sports because cycling physiology is so unique.

 Morgan G. works at an investment bank, but he’s also a Cat.1 cyclist who understands the toll cycling can take on the body.